Regularity/Controllability/Observability of an NDS with Descriptor Form Subsystems and Generalized LFTs: Conrollability/Observability of the NDS

 From Lemma \ref{lemma:2}, it is clear that complete controllability of a descriptor system is dual to its completely observability, which is well known in the analysis and synthesis of descriptor systems.
 On the basis of this relation, the following results are immediately obtained for the complete controllability of the NDS $\rm\bf\Sigma$.
 The proof is omitted due to its obviousness.

 \begin{corollary} Define a matrix pencil ${\Xi}^{[c]}(\lambda)$ and a matrix ${\Xi}_{\infty}^{[c]}$ respectively as

-Assume that the NDS ${\rm\bf\Sigma}$, as well as all of its subsystems ${\bf{\Sigma}}_i|_{i=1}^{N}$, are well-posed.
-Then, this NDS is completely controllable if and only if the following two conditions are satisfied simultaneously, \begin{itemize} \item at every complex scalar $\lambda$, the matrix pencil $\Xi^{[c]}(\lambda)$ is of FRR; \item the matrix $\Xi_{\infty}^{[c]}$ is of FRR. \end{itemize} \end{corollary}
+Assume that the NDS ${\rm\bf\Sigma}$ is regular.
+Then it is completely controllable, if and only if the following two conditions are satisfied simultaneously, \begin{itemize} \item at every $\lambda\in{\cal C}$, the matrix pencil $\Xi^{[c]}(\lambda)$ is of FRR; \item the matrix $\Xi_{\infty}^{[c]}$ is of FRR. \end{itemize} \end{corollary}

-Theorem 1 gives a necessary and sufficient condition for the regularity of the NDS $\rm\bf\Sigma$, while Theorem \ref{theorem:2} and Corollary \ref{corollary:1} respectively a necessary and sufficient condition for its complete observability and complete controllability.
-However, these conditions are still not computationally feasible, noting that in these conditions, the rank must be checked for the matrix pencil ${\Xi}^{[o]}(\lambda)$ or the matrix pencil ${\Xi}^{[c]}(\lambda)$ at infinitely many complex $\lambda$ that is computationally prohibitive.

-On the other hand, when a large scale NDS is under investigation, the dimension of the matrix pencil $\Theta(\lambda)$ is generally high at any $\lambda\in{\cal C}$.
-This is not computationally attractive.
+Theorem \ref{theorem:1} gives a necessary and sufficient condition for the regularity of the NDS $\rm\bf\Sigma$, while Theorem \ref{theorem:2} and Corollary \ref{corollary:1} respectively a necessary and sufficient condition for its complete observability and complete controllability.
+However, these conditions are still not computationally feasible, noting that in these conditions, the rank must be checked for the matrix pencil ${\Xi}^{[o]}(\lambda)$/${\Xi}^{[c]}(\lambda)$ at infinitely many values of the complex variable $\lambda$ that is computationally prohibitive.
+On the other hand, when a large scale NDS is under investigation, the dimension of the matrix $\Theta(\lambda)$ is generally high at any $\lambda\in{\cal C}$, which is also not computationally attractive.

-When the parameters of each subsystem are known, all the matrices involved in Theorems 1 and 2, as well as Corollary 1, that is, the matrices $A_{\rm\bf xx}(p)$, $A_{\rm\bf xv}(p)$, etc., are known.
-To develop a computationally feasible condition from the above results for the complete observability of the NDS $\rm\Sigma$ under this situation, assume that for each $i=1,2,\cdots,N$,
+When the parameters of each subsystem are known, all the matrices involved in Theorems \ref{theorem:1} and \ref{theorem:2}, as well as Corollary \ref{corollary:1}, that is, the matrices $A_{\rm\bf xx}(p)$, $A_{\rm\bf xv}(p)$, etc., are also known.
+To develop a computationally feasible condition from the above results for the complete observability of the NDS $\rm\Sigma$ under this situation, assume that for each $i=1,2,\cdots,N$, the matrix $\left[C_{\rm\bf x}(i)\;\; C_{\rm\bf v}(i)\right]$ is column rank deficient.
+This assumption is adopted only for notational simplicity and does not affect validity of the results obtained in this paper.
+In particular, if there is a subsystem that does not satisfy this assumption, then it is clear from Lemma \ref{lemma:4} that, removing all system matrices of this subsystem from the matrix pencil ${\Xi}^{[o]}(\lambda)$ of Equation (\ref{eqn:9}) and the matrix ${\Xi}^{[o]}_{\infty}$ of Equation (\ref{eqn:10}), does not change conclusions on NDS complete observability.
+Under this assumption, the right null space of the matrix $\left[C_{\rm\bf x}(i)\;\; C_{\rm\bf v}(i)\right]$ is not a zero vector.
+Moreover, there exist matrices $N_{\rm\bf x}(i)$ and $N_{\rm\bf v}(i)$ satisfying